writethedocs/www/docs/conf/au/2017/news/event-recap-feedback.rst

 learn, meet and  interact with other documentarians in a growing community.

 Here is a quick recap of the event, along with the feedback received from attendees and speakers.
-Links to photos and videos will be made available soon.
 We encourage you to keep in touch and continue support and build this community.

+Photos available here: `Write the Docs Day Australia <https://photos.app.goo.gl/hVgfJdj7kYLIXiY93>`_

 Summary of events
 ------------------

-9.00 am - 1.00 pm Writing (Half) Day
+Writing (Half) Day
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first half of the day was dedicated to a documentation sprint, with
 attendees contributing to one of the 5 open source projects that were pitched
 on the day.
-Attendees could choose from Dart, Kubernetes, ReactiveUI, Webpact
+Attendees could choose from Dart, Kubernetes, ReactiveUI, WebPact
 or Cyrus mail.
 Sarah Maddox had blogged about the Doc sprint experience here:
 https://ffeathers.wordpress.com/2017/11/25/doc-sprint-at-write-the-docs-day-australia/

-2.00 pm - 4.30 pm Presentations
+Presentations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The afternoon schedule consisted of 5 awesome presentations from local,